 I'm taking a bit of a leap here and comparing the LSAT Analytical Reasoning (games) to the GMAT Quant.
 Why not right?

 The LSAT has 4 logic games serving up 25 questions to be solved in 35 minutes.
-These range from relatively simple ordering games to obscure spatial arrangement games.
+These range from relatively simple ordering puzzles to obscure spatial arrangement.
 Some people consider the games the easiest part of the LSAT.
 Others find them extremely difficult.